trueos/pcbsd/src-qt5/docs/postinstall.rst

 Connect to a Wireless Network
 =============================

 If the system has an active wireless interface, a screen similar to Figure 4.7a will indicate the wireless networks which were automatically detected.
+Available networks will be ordered by signal strength.

 **Figure 4.7a: Connect to a Wireless Network**

 .. image:: images/config5.png

 If you would like to set the default wireless connection, highlight the network that you would like to connect to.
-If the network does not appear, you can click the "Rescan" button.
-If you are unable to connect or you wish to configure the connection at a later time, see the section on
+If the network requires a password, it will prompt you to input it and will indicate the type of security used on the network.
+If the network you wish to connect to does not appear, try clicking the "Rescan" button.
+If you are unable to connect, or you wish to configure the connection at a later time, refer to the instructions in :ref:`Network Configuration`.
-:ref:`Network Configuration`.

 When finished, click the "Next" button to continue the post-configuration tasks.